MicrosoftDocs/quantum-docs/azure-quantum/how-to-guides/create-applications-for-azure-quantum.md

+---
+title: Create applications for Azure Quantum
+description: Explanation of how to create applications for the different targets of Azure-Quantum
+author: KittyYeungQ
+ms.author: kitty
+ms.date: 06/29/2020
+ms.topic: article
+uid: microsoft.azure.quantum.create-applications
+---

 # Create and run Q# applications in Azure Quantum

 This guide will outline of the process to create a Q# application